cutthroat78/Leaving-Cert-Notes/README.md

 # Leaving Cert Notes
 [Github Pages](https://cutthroat78.github.io/Leaving-Cert-Notes/)

-This is my repo of notes for the Leaving Cert
+This is my repo of notes and anki decks for the Leaving Cert

-I will no longer be working on this repo, when I take my exams in 2023
+This repo will be archived, when I take my exams in 2023

 If you would like to add any notes, make any suggestions or simply want to help in anyways, create an issue